ArabianChain/dbix-stratum-proxy/README.md

 #Requirements

-eth-proxy is built in python.
+dbix-proxy is built in python.
 I have been testing it with 2.7.3, but it should work with other versions.
 The requirements for running the software are below.

 * Python 2.7+
 * python-twisted